-COVID-19 aside, Singapore is one of the least risky places to travel in Asia when it comes to health.
+Coronavirus (COVID-19) aside, Singapore is a very safe place to travel in Asia when it comes to travel health and hygiene.

 However, there are a number of health risks travelers should be aware of before visiting Singapore.
 This is what you should know before you go.